Applied Archaeology (MA)

 Some of the courses

-Present-day archaeology is not just about doing academic research, it is more than ever about applying archaeological knowledge.
-Besides executing research, archaeologists must be aware of protecting heritage, have a keen eye for the public and must be able to make the public part of their research.
-Archaeologists are also communicators who must be able to explain the relevance and impact of archaeological research.
+Present-day archaeology and heritage studies is not just about doing scientific research, they are more than ever about professionals applying knowledge of the deep past while also engaging with community and public issues.
+Besides executing research, archaeologists today also work in protecting and preserving heritage, have a keen eye for the public and be able to make the public and communities part of their research.
+You must be able to explain the relevance and impact of heritage research in a social context and current societal issues.

 In this course the methodological problems involved in the various prospective methods (and in predictive models) are discussed.
 You will learn how to make a proper research outline for a prospective research project.